A Dream of a Dream: Writing

 On opening the episode with a dream-like scene featuring an older Blackthorne, Justin Marks explained, "we initially frame the story as if it were the recollection of an old man looking back on his life with regret in some way, only to find that what we were really seeing was the dream of a young man looking forward with regret to the life that he could possibly have."

 Toranaga revealing his real plan was slightly different from the novel.
 While the series has him reveal part of it to Yabushige, only the reader is told about this in the novel.
 Marks felt that it was important for Yabushige to know, as they knew they were "sending Yabushige into oblivion."
 Through this ending, Toranaga would be involved in the Tokugawa shogunate and start the creation of the Edo period, which would last until 1868.
 Hiroyuki Sanada considered this "kind of a happy ending", as the viewer would know what Toranaga creates by doing research.
 He said, "That's Toranaga's vision.
 That's what he's been struggling for and that's what his never-give-up mindset has achieved."

 The Battle of Sekigahara is alluded, but not shown in the episode.
 Marks noted that while the battle was considered, he acknowledged the difficulty of pulling it off.
-Michaela Clavell, daughter of author James Clavell and executive producer, convinced him that her father wouldn't want the battle depicted, as he was preocuppied with the characters and story that he simply would choose to end the story before it even happens.
+Michaela Clavell, daughter of author James Clavell and executive producer, convinced him that her father wouldn't want the battle depicted, as he was preoccupied with the characters and story that he simply would choose to end the story before it even happens.
 Marks also noted that the battle "was a little dishonest to the story", and compared it to its omission in the novel, "if we really thought we were getting that, we weren't really watching what was happening."

 On the final scene, Cosmo Jarvis explained, "I think that final moment in episode 10 is the first time you can be sure that he's doing something completely selflessly.
 And therefore, it brought about the question, How honest are his motivations and assertions that came before that?
 Were they at any point?
 I think that's the core of him."
 He also added, "the pureness of the initial recognition and respect and admiration is just momentarily beaten by the fact that this is actually Yoshii Toranaga, and this is probably just the beginning."